Dragón Rojo Jr.: Los Revolucionarios del Terror

 The team of Rey Escorpión, Dragón Rojo Jr. and Pólvora was unveiled as Los Revolucionarios del Terror ("The Revolutionaries of Terror").
 In January 2013, Dragón Rojo Jr. took part in the three-day Fantastica Mania 2013 event.
 During the first night on January 18, he was defeated by Prince Devitt in a non-title singles match.
 The following night, Rojo Jr., Tomohiro Ishii and Yoshi-Hashi defeated Bushi, Devitt and Ryusuke Taguchi in six man tag team match.
 During the third and final night, Dragón Rojo Jr. lost the NWA World Historic Middleweight Championship to La Sombra.
 Dragón Rojo Jr. was forced to team up with Niebla Roja, who was now a rival instead of a partner after the formation of Los Revolucionarios del Terror, for the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament") where the concept was that rivals would team up for a tag team tournament.
-Despite being rivals the duo managed to defeat the team of Rush and El Terrible in the first round and Blue Panther and Rey Escorpión in the second round.
+Despite being rivals, the duo managed to defeat the team of Rush and El Terrible in the first round and Blue Panther and Rey Escorpión in the second round.
 The team was defeated in the semi-finals by Niebla Rojo's stable leader Último Guerrero and Atlantis.
 On July 9, 2014, Dragón Rojo Jr. announced that due to his recent problems with his stablemates, he was leaving Los Revolucionarios del Terror and turning técnico.
 He returned to the rudo side on May 8, 2015, when he, Rey Escorpión and Pólvora reunited as Los Revolucionarios del Terror.

 On March 25, 2017, nearly five and a half years after it started, Dragón Rojo Jr.'s reign as CMLL Middleweight Champion came to an end when he was defeated by Ángel de Oro.
 On January 22, 2019, Dragón Rojo Jr. wrestled in a six-man tag team match where he injured his knee and was unable to perform in the ring.
-In September 2020 he revealed that he had gone through four knee operations to address the problems, but was uncertain if he would ever be able to return to the ring.
+In September 2020, he revealed that he had gone through four knee operations to address the problems, but was uncertain if he would ever be able to return to the ring.

+On April 2, 2022, Dragón Rojo Jr. won the CMLL Middleweight Championship for the second time.
+On May 12, 2023, he lost the Middleweight title to Templario.
+On September 16, at the CMLL 90th Anniversary Show, he lost the Lucha de Apuestas Mask vs. Mask match to Templario.
+As a result, Dragón Rojo Jr. had to unmask and reveal his birth name.